Extensive analysis of reconstruction algorithms for DESI 2024 baryon acoustic oscillations: Conclusion

-\item All three samples display slight dependence on survey geometry for the line-of-sight component magnitude differences between MG and iFFT.
-Near redshift boundaries, the differences are slightly larger. \end{itemize} \item BGS exhibits more differences between iFFT and MG than ELG or QSO.
-This suggests that number density and volume have relatively mild effects on the reconstruction performance, but wild-angle effects (related to this, low redshift) have a stronger impact on the performance.
+\item BGS exhibits more differences between iFFT and MG than ELG or QSO.
+This suggests that number density and volume have relatively mild effects on the reconstruction performance, but wild-angle effects (i.e. widely changing lines of sight), related to this, low redshift, have a stronger impact on the performance.
 Although the summary statistics as well as BAO fits do not show large deviations, the displacement comparison has more differences (at the maximum 32\% along the line of sight compared to 19\% and 7\% for the other two samples).
-The distributions of decomposition of the displacements to parallel and perpendicular to the line of sight show more irregularly shaped distributions than ELG or QSO.
+The distributions of decomposition of the displacements to parallel and perpendicular to the line of sight show more irregularly shaped distributions than ELG or QSO does.
 The survey boundary effects are also slightly stronger in BGS.
 Hence, wide angle effects as well as a larger boundary-to-volume ratio can expose the algorithms to more challenges and cause more discrepancy between MG and iFFT.
+These larger differences, however, do not appear to affect BAO constraints.

 \end{itemize}

 The results of this study suggest that the differences in the reconstruction algorithms do not lead to sizable bias for BAO constraints, thus they do not contribute to the systematic budget in the DESI DR1 BAO analysis \cite{KP4}.
 In our companion papers, other sources of systematics are also carefully examined - theoretical \cite{KP4s2-Chen} and observational \cite{KP3s3-Krolewski,KP3s4-Yu,KP3s5-Pinon} systematics, and HOD \cite{KP4s11-Garcia-Quintero,KP4s10-Mena-Fernandez}, fiducial cosmology \cite{KP4s9-Perez-Fernandez}, as well as covariance \cite{KP4s7-Rashkovetskyi,KP4s6-Forero-Sanchez} systematics - some of which also do not contribute to the overall systematics.
 These systematics result in a total of 0.245\% and 0.3\% error in the BAO parameters $\alpha_{\rm iso}$ and $\alpha_{\rm AP}$ in DESI DR1.
 Thus, the BAO technique remains one of the most robust probes of cosmic expansion history and provides stringent constraints on dark energy.